bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

 <image of echo-server app?>

-## Cluster bootstrapping (app-of-apps)
+## App-of-apps (the making life simpler part)

 One of the gems of ArgoCD is the deployment-pattern which is referred to as the App-of-apps (https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#app-of-apps-pattern).
 An `Application` may point to a git-repo containing code that renders additional `Application` CRs (i.e. points to other git-repos), continuing in as long a chain as you need.
 So you can effectively bootstrap your entire stack by seeding argo with a single root-`Application` that transitively renders all your `Applications` and underlying manifests.
+No clicking required.
 You can of course also propagate relevant parameters to all applications.

 <image of app-of-apps, possibly from doc>